 Well, my favorite is crispy tater tots.
 What goes better with sloppy joe than frozen tater tots fried until they’re crispy on the outside and tender on the inside with Heinz ketchup on the side.
 You also can’t go wrong with crispy crinkle-cut french fries.
 I also enjoy the sloppy joe with baked beans and plain Lay’s potato chips.

 Of course, you need some heat like jalapeno peppers and some chopped onions.
 You can also make a loose meat sandwich with the sloppy joe and add condiments and ingredients like you would a burger.
-Loose meat sloppy joe sandwiches with mustard, pickles, and onion are absolutely amazing.
+Loose meat sloppy joe sandwiches with mustard, pickles, and onion are amazing.

 Have you tried it with coleslaw and fries piled high on a brioche bun?
 If not, you’re missing out.
 I love to get weird with my sloppy joe.
 You can also treat it like a taco and stuff a hard corn tortilla shell with the sloppy joe mixture, lettuce, and shredded cheese.
 And don’t forget to make it spicy with pickled jalapenos.